The Condensed Fiber Product and Zesting: Relating Zesting and the Condensed Fiber Product

-\begin{remark} Computing the multiplicative central charge $\sum_i d_i^2\theta_i/\dim(\cC)$ directly from a ribbon zesting data can be a bit tedious.
-However, computing the central charge of a condensed fiber product is very straightforward.
-Indeed, let $\cC,\cP\in\ndTBB$ with $\cP_e=\cB_z$ and central charges $\chi(\cC)$ and $\chi(\cP)$ respectively.
-Then the condensed fiber product $[\cC\stackrel{B}{\boxtimes}\cP]_B$ has multiplicative central charge $\chi(\cC)\cdot \chi(\cP)$.
-This is immediate from the definition.
-Since the central charge of pointed categories are relatively straight-forward to compute, by identifying a zesting with a condensed fiber product as above we may compute the central charge of a zesting much more easily.
-In particular since the central charge of a pointed modular category is an 8th root of unity, zesting cannot change the central charge too dramatically. \end{remark}
+Indeed, let $\cC, \cP \in \ndTBB$ with $\cP_e = \cB_z$ and central charges $\chi(\cC)$ and $\chi(\cP)$, respectively.
+Then the condensed fiber product $[\cC \stackrel{B}{\boxtimes} \cP]_B$ has a multiplicative central charge $\chi(\cC) \cdot \chi(\cP)$.
+This follows directly from the definition.
+Since the central charge of pointed categories is relatively simple to compute, identifying a zesting with a condensed fiber product as described above allows us to compute the central charge of a zesting more easily.
+In particular, since the central charge of a pointed modular category is an 8th root of unity, zesting cannot significantly alter the central charge. \end{remark}